 If you decide against a formal degree, we recommend local writers’ workshops.
 Also, go to as many writers’ conferences as you can.
 They educate you in the craft.
-They give you contacts and names you’ll yearn for come marketing time.
+They give you contacts and names you’ll need come marketing time.
 And they stoke that fire in the belly we all need.
 We recommend the Ossabaw Island Writer’s Retreat, where we also teach from time to time.

 Whatever you decide to do, good luck!

 A Short Guide to Manuscript Formatting

 Use 12 point type, in a readable typeface like Times Roman or Courier.
 Sans serif fonts are harder to decipher.
 Make sure the printed text looks sharp and clear, and is in black, not green or red or purple.
-In general, eschew colors and exotic fonts.
+Eschew colors and exotic fonts.

 The lines should be double-spaced, with NO additional spacing between paragraphs (as in a business letter or on an internet site).
 Editors need double spacing to leave room for comments or corrections and to make reading many pages easier on the eyes.
 A big white-space break indicates the end of a section or scene and the beginning of the next; using # # # symbols signals a line break.

-Make sure margins are one inch all around, so the words aren’t running off the bottom or over into the right and off the edge.
+Make sure margins are about one inch all around, so the words aren’t running off the bottom or over into the right and off the edge.

 Paginate your manuscript.
 Unnumbered pages can get lost or out of order after they’re printed out!
 It’s traditional to suppress the number “1” on the first page of the manuscript, but it’s not necessary for a novel ms, since your title appears on the preceding (title) page.
-Also it’s a good idea to have a header with your last name somewhere on each page.
+Also it’s a good idea to have a header with your last name or the book title somewhere on each page.